 Barbados is home to beautiful blue beaches and lots of sea turtles such as the Hawksbill turtle, and Leatherback turtle.
-The most popular being the green turtle.
-The good news is that you don’t need to book a catamaran cruise to swim with sea turtles in Barbados.
+The most popular is the green turtle.
+The good news is that you don’t need to book a catamaran cruise to go swimming with turtles in Barbados.
 This is perfect if you are travelling Barbados on a budget!
 They are found off many beaches along the west coast.
 Some of them are slightly further out than others.
 We want to share the best places to swim with sea turtles here in Barbados.

 Make sure that when you are snorkeling in Barbados that you wear some sort of bright colored flag or floaty to let others know where you are.
 Unfortunately we have had a lot of accidents where people swim out without any markers which makes them very hard to spot from boats and jetskis.

-Hop on a paddleboard and find turtles with WhatsUp Barbados.
+Hop on a paddleboard and see the sea turtles with WhatsUp Barbados.
 Ryan is a fantastic instructor, give him a follow on his Instagram below!

 If you are planning to take a surfing lesson with Boosy’s Surf School, you can tick this off at the same time.
 Freights Bay is home to a few sea turtles.
 If you are not planning to take a surf lesson then make your way down to the beach and paddle out on a boogie board and you will see a few pop up every now and then!